or280/LearningtoCode_Materials/README.md

 # LearningtoCode

 Code written November 2021.
-This repository contains Python scripts created while learning to code during undergraduate studies.
+This repository contains Python scripts created while learning to code during undergraduate materials science studies.
 It serves as a collection of practice exercises, examples, and small projects.

 ## Getting Started